kyubao/kyubao/README.md

 feel free to add me i dont mind1!1! ;P
 ### BOUNDARIES

-c + h is definitely ok!
+c + h is extremely ok!
 [UNLESS I HAVE THE DND STATUS ON]

 giving items, booping is very ok  ,,, also same as the message on top of this!